MCO Accountancy

 Most of us have a smart phone and there are plenty of apps that will take pictures of receipts and keep them stored, it is what you do with the information from that point onwards.

 Most business owners prefer their accounts to be kept up to date by their accountant.
-Therefore, we would suggest you have a MTD conversation with him or her for some advice for a smooth transition.
+Therefore, we would suggest you have a MTD conversation with us for some advice on a smooth transition.

-So before you decide on a particular app or software supplier such as Quickbooks Online, Xero, FreeAgent etc, why not have a chat with your accountant about the best way forwards for your needs.
+So before you decide on a particular app or software supplier such as Quickbooks Online, Xero, FreeAgent etc, why not have a chat with us about the best way forwards for your needs.

 MCO Accountancy are based in York, North Yorkshire and are Quickbooks, Quickfile and Xero partners.
 If we can be of any assistance, feel free to get in touch.